-The combining ending fund balance is \$3,633 more than the prior year.
-This is the net result of partial completed capital project and increase in debt service payments.
+The combined ending fund balance is \$61,680 more than the prior year.
+This is primarily due to an increase in property tax revenue.

 The Urban Renewal Debt Service Fund accounts for the accumulation of resources and payments for long-term debt related to the Urban Renewal (UR) Plan.
 Tax increment revenues are deposited to the debt service fund.
 Consistent with state law, the tax revenues are used to leverage debt proceeds, which are placed in the project fund for project construction.